Catullus’s model boat

 my owner ferried me to distant shores,

-as winds blew to my port and starboard sides —
+as winds blew first to port then starboard sides,

 to come to port, not once, until I passed